 In all 50 states, parents are responsible for all malicious or willful property damage done by their children.
 This is called civil parental liability because it's non-criminal.
 The parent is obligated only to financially compensate the party harmed by his or her child's actions.

 Parental civil liability is intended to compensate victims of torts and to encourage parental control and supervision.
-Parental civil liability begins when the minor generally is between 8 and 10 years old and ends at the age of majority, which is between 18 and 21, depending on state law.
+Parental civil liability generally begins when the minor is between eight and ten years old and ends at the age of majority, which is between 18 and 21, depending on state law.

-Laws vary by state regarding the monetary limits on damages that can be collected, the age limits of the child, and the inclusion of personal injury in the tort claim.
-Hawaii's parental liability law remains one of the most broadly applied as it doesn't limit the financial recovery and imposes liability for both negligent and intentional torts by the minor child.
+Laws regarding the monetary limits on damages that can be collected, the age limits of the child, and the inclusion of personal injury in the tort claim vary by state.
+Hawaii's parental liability law remains one of the most broadly applied, as it doesn't limit the financial recovery, and it imposes liability for both negligent and intentional torts by the minor child.

 Criminal Parental Liability

-Other examples of criminal liability include firearm access and Internet crime related laws.
-A number of states and the District of Columbia also have child firearm access prevention laws that, generally, make it illegal for a parent to leave a firearm within reach of his or her child.
-Recently,, in some Internet access and computer hacking laws cases, a parent can be responsible for their child's online crimes.
+Other examples of criminal liability include firearm access and Internet crime-related laws.
+A number of states and the District of Columbia also have child firearm access prevention laws that, usually, make it illegal for a parent to leave a firearm within reach of his or her child.
+In some Internet access and computer hacking law cases, parents have been civilly responsible for their child's online crimes.

 How a Family Law Attorney Can Help You

-Sometimes, the skills of an experienced family law attorney is worth the money you must pay that lawyer to represent you.
-You may need a family lawyer because of complex legal rules involved in your particular parental liability lawsuit, These are civil statutes that can be used to hold a parent or guardian financially responsible when a minor child commits certain acts.
-The specifics vary from state to state in terms of the type of conduct that will trigger parental liability, as well as the extent of a parent’s financial exposure.
+Sometimes, the skills of an experienced family law attorney is worth the cost of their representation.
+You may need a family lawyer to help you navigate the complex legal rules involved in your particular parental liability lawsuit.
+These are civil statutes that can be used to hold a parent or guardian financially responsible when a minor child commits certain acts, and the specific type of conduct that will trigger parental liability vary on a state-by-state basis, as does the extent of a parent's financial exposure.
 Seek the advice of a qualified family law attorney in your area today.